-A new MRCPI Paediatrics Part II Written exam format is being introduced in October 2019.
+A new MRCPI Paediatrics Part II Written exam format was introduced in October 2019.

 You must have passed MRCPI Paediatrics Part I or MRCPI General Medicine Part I within the last six years.